Mpendulo963/Spectral-Artifact/README.md

 ### User guide

-The notebook referred to in this repository is https://github.com/Mpendulo963/Spectral-Artifact/blob/ef4554c83a00a01f529a5e2ebb53cfb39b428140/Spectral_artifact_notebook.
+- The notebook referred to in this repository is https://github.com/Mpendulo963/Spectral-Artifact/blob/ef4554c83a00a01f529a5e2ebb53cfb39b428140/Spectral_artifact_notebook.

+- User must make sure that the notebook is in the same directory with the function scripts https://github.com/Mpendulo963/Spectral-Artifact/blob/f15d8335300962cbcd2bb5badf685806a0a72c90/Spectral_artifacts_functions.py.

+- The test must be done in a python environment with Katdal installed https://katdal.readthedocs.io/en/latest/.

-To test the artefact in the user data of interest, which is found in the SARAO archive https://archive.sarao.ac.za/.
+**N.B :** To test the artefact in the user data of interest, which is found in the SARAO archive https://archive.sarao.ac.za/.
 The user must get the archive data link and replace the current link in the notebook **"fn_obs = htt..."** as shown in the figure below, then run all the notebook cells.
 At the moment this algorithm checks for periodic artefacts with a period of 64 channels.
 To intensify the results, you can modify the script to check for artefacts with a range of periods of 2, 3, 4, 5 ...
 64 channels for a specific auto or cross-product.
 Necessary comments are added to the notebook, and futher modifications will be updated once done.